Wishing you knew more about Aboriginal culture? Search no more.

 Expose the racist act

-If you are very comfortable in your skin and in a position to publish a racist act, you can try doing that.
+If you are very comfortable in your skin and in a position to point out a racist act, you can try doing that.

 My wife is African-American, and I am Euro-American (white).